 All requirements of FCC Order 94-102 have been met by the Public Safety Answering Point (PSAPs), Wireless Service Providers (WSPs), and the Incumbent Local Exchange Carrier (ILEC).
 The State of Hawaii is currently Phase II capable throughout the State, and each PSAP can use the data elements being transmitted by the WSPs and delivered by the ILEC.
-All WSPs (AT&T, T-Mobile/Sprint, and Verizon) are providing Phase II services in all counties and jurisdictions and are only limited by coverage, RF interference, and terrain anomalies.
-The WSPs continue to expand their existing networks by adding additional sites in each jurisdiction at a steady pace.
+All WSPs (AT&T, T-Mobile/Sprint, and Verizon) provide Phase II services in all counties and jurisdictions with limited coverage, RF interference, and terrain anomalies.
+The WSPs continue to expand their existing networks by steadily adding additional sites in each jurisdiction steadily.

 Advancements in technology in the wireless industry have also placed demands on the PSAPs by WSPs deploying new and improved networks that support broadband capabilities such as the wireless 3G, 4G, and 5G Wireless technology networks deployed by most of the WSPs.
-These advancements are rapidly coming to the market, and it has been difficult for the PSAPs to forecast their needs and related costs in this environment.
+These advancements have deployed to the Hawaii market, and it has been difficult for the PSAPs to forecast their needs and related costs in this environment.

 The State of Hawaii Wireless 9-1-1 service has graduated from a wireless Phase II maintenance phase to Wireless Phase II expansion and New Wireless Technology implementation phase.
-This wireless expansion phase has opened the door for the PSAPs to start receiving New and Emerging Technology 9-1-1 services such as Voice over Internet Protocol (VoIP) and Telemetric emergency services.
-Also, these new technologies have been added or in the development stages:
+This wireless expansion phase has opened the door for the PSAPs to start receiving New and Emerging Technology 9-1-1 services such as Voice over Internet Protocol (VoIP) telephone calls and Telemetric emergency services.
+Also, these new technologies have been added or are in the development stages:

 - Location Accuracy (horizontal & vertical) improved location accuracy will benefit both low and high-rise condos/hotels in Waikiki and Kakaako neighborhoods.
-Telecommunications service providers must meet the timeline for development and completion, as established by the FCC. - 2.
-Text-to-911 allows the 911 caller to contact the 911 call center to avoid detection by an active shooter or in domestic abuse situations.
+In addition, telecommunications service providers must meet the timeline for development and completion, as established by the FCC. - 2.
+Text-to-911 allows the 911 caller to contact the 911 call center to avoid an active shooter's detection or domestic abuse.
 Hawaii was one of the first in the nation to deploy Text-to-911 statewide. - 3.
-Real-Time Texting allows vast improvement in the deaf and hard of hearing's communications capability compared to the TTY legacy system. - 4.
+Real-Time Texting allows vast improvement in the deaf and hard-of-hearing communications capability compared to the TTY legacy system. - 4.
 Smart911 establishes a database of information on the caller's medical condition, residence, or other information that would be useful by first responders to facilitate the caller's rescue. - 5.
-Kari's Law Enforcement mandates multi-line telephone service (MLTS) to eliminate having to dial an outside phone line before dialing 911. - 6.
+Kari's Law Enforcement mandates multi-line telephone service (MLTS) to eliminate dialing an outside phone line before dialing 911. - 6.
 Third-party location apps.
 Companies such as Uber and Apple have partnered with RapidSOS to provide Apps to improve location accuracy in 911 callers' smartphones. - 7.
 Location-Based routing uses caller location, not cell tower location, as the basis for initial 911 call routing.
-This technology can significantly reduce the number of wireless 911 calls that must be transferred from one PSAP to another and enable geospatial routing in the NG911 environment.
+This technology can significantly reduce the number of wireless 911 calls transferred from one PSAP to another and enable geospatial routing in the NG911 environment.

-Most of these new 9-1-1 services have been deployed while others are in the later stages of development.
+Most of these new 9-1-1 services have been deployed, while others are in the later stages of development.
 The PSAPs have responded expeditiously to keep pace with the demands of the New Technologies.
-As such, the primary activities being undertaken by the PSAPs have been concentrated on bringing all their 9-1-1 databases into i3 compliance as part of the New Next Generation 9-1-1 service implementation.
-The PSAPs must perform these database synchronizations and GIS improvements to improve location accuracy and dispatch 9-1-1 resources efficiently and effectively.
+As such, the primary activities being undertaken by the PSAPs have been concentrated on maintaining and developing all their 9-1-1 databases into i3 compliance as part of the New Next Generation 9-1-1 service implementation.
+The PSAPs have performed and are maintaining database synchronizations with each of the Communication Service Providers (CSPs) and GIS improvements to improve location accuracy and dispatch 9-1-1 resources efficiently and effectively to the Computer Aided Dispatch (CAD) System level at each PSAP.